PCB successfully added to your shopping cart

 With many layers of printed circuit boards, designers can make very thick, complex designs which are suitable for a broad range of complicated electrical tasks.
 Applications where multi-layer PCBs would be beneficial include File servers, Data storage, GPS technology, Satellite systems, Weather analysis and Medical equipment.

-Rigid PCBs are printed circuit boards that are made out of a solid substrate material that prevents the board from twisting.
+Rigid PCBs are made out of a solid substrate material that prevents the board from twisting.
 Possibly the most common example of a rigid PCB is a computer motherboard.
 The motherboard is a multilayer PCB designed to allocate electricity from the power supply while simultaneously allowing communication between all of the many parts of the computer, such as CPU, GPU and RAM.

 Rigid PCBs make up perhaps the largest number of PCBs manufactured.
 These PCBs are used anywhere that there is a need for the PCB itself to be set up in one shape and remain that way for the remainder of the device's lifespan.
 Rigid PCBs can be anything from a simple single-layer PCB all the way up to an eight or ten-layer multi-layer PCB.